Overview

 ele: ['ppf_eleThresh("!voip.jitter|bad", "threshtrue", "threshfalse")']

-The first parameter can also be an array of threhsolds.
-For example:
+The first parameter can also be an array of thresholds — all must be true to pass:

 ele: ['ppf_eleThresh(["!voip.jitter|bad","!voip.loss|bad","!voip.mos|bad"], "threshtrue", "threshfalse")']